lykahb/groundhog/README.md

 ## Interact with relational databases in Haskell [![Build Status](https://travis-ci.org/lykahb/groundhog.png?branch=master)](https://travis-ci.org/lykahb/groundhog)

-Migrate and access PostgreSQL, MySQL, and SQLite with type safety and detailed control.
+Access PostgreSQL, MySQL, and SQLite with type safety.
 Advanced migration capabilities allow you to precisely specify the schema description, fitting it to an existing database, or creating a migration script for a new one.
-Groundhog is not opinionated about schema and can bind your datatypes to a relational model which may have composite keys, references across different schemas, indexes, etc.
+Groundhog is not opinionated about schema and can bind your datatypes to a relational model which may have composite keys, references across multiple schemas, indexes, etc.
 It is used in hobby projects and commercial applications.

 ## Useful links